diskurse/windef-detect/README.md

-Sigma rules for Windows Defender logs.
+Sigma rules for vanilla Windows Defender logs (not ATP).

+These rules paired with a free SIEM solution would be useful for small organizations, businesses or NGOs.